sanjaykumar-ML-AI/Sales_Dashboard/README.md

 📂 Dataset
 The dataset used in this project includes:

-Sales transactions
-Product categories
-Order quantities
-location
+Sales transactions,Product categories,Order quantities,location,Orders Date

 🛠️ Tools Used
 Power BI: Used for data cleaning, analysis, and creating interactive dashboards and charts.
-Microsoft PowerPoint: Used to present the final outcomes in a clear and structured format for stakeholders.
+Microsoft Power BI Report: Used to present the final outcomes in a clear and structured format for stakeholders.

 📌 Conclusion
 This project provided valuable insights into customer behavior and sales patterns, allowing businesses to make data-driven decisions.
 It demonstrated how visualization tools like Tableau can transform raw data into actionable strategies for improving performance and growth.